Anti-imperialism: Hobson

 John A. Hobson strongly influenced the anti-imperialism of both Marxists and liberals, worldwide through his 1902 book Imperialism: A Study.

 He argued that the "taproot of imperialism" is not in nationalist pride, but in capitalism.
 As a form of economic organization, imperialism is unnecessary and immoral, the result of the mis-distribution of wealth in a capitalist society.
 That created an irresistible desire to extend national markets into foreign lands, in search of profits greater than those available in the Mother Country.
 In the capitalist economy, rich capitalists received a disproportionately higher income than did the working class.
 If the owners invested their incomes in their factories, the greatly increased productive capacity would exceed the growth in demand for the products and services of said factories.

 Hobson was influential in liberal circles, especially in the British Liberal Party.
 Historians Peter Duignan and Lewis H. Gann argue that Hobson had an enormous influence in the early-20th century that caused widespread distrust of imperialism:

 Hobson's ideas were not entirely original; however his hatred of moneyed men and monopolies, his loathing of secret compacts and public bluster, fused all existing indictments of imperialism into one coherent system....His ideas influenced German nationalist opponents of the British Empire as well as French Anglophobes and Marxists; they colored the thoughts of American liberals and isolationist critics of colonialism.
 In days to come they were to contribute to American distrust of Western Europe and of the British Empire.
 Hobson helped make the British averse to the exercise of colonial rule; he provided indigenous nationalists in Asia and Africa with the ammunition to resist rule from Europe.

 Optimistically, Hobson argued that domestic social reforms could cure the international disease of imperialism by removing its economic foundation.
 Hobson theorized that state intervention through taxation could boost broader consumption, create wealth and encourage a peaceful multilateral world-order.
 Conversely, should the state not intervene, rentiers (people who earn income from property or securities) would generate socially negative wealth that fostered imperialism and protectionism.

 Liberal anti-imperialism

 There have been many examples of liberal anti-imperialism.
 However, liberal anti-imperialists are distinct from socialist anti-imperialists because they do not oppose capitalism.
+Most liberal anti-imperialists, similar to socialist anti-imperialists, view internationalism as the primary alternative to imperialism.
+However, unlike socialists (specifically Marxists), instead of favoring proletarian internationalism, which promotes the spread of socialist revolution, liberals favor liberal internationalism, which promotes international cooperation and the spread of liberal democracy.
+Liberal anti-imperialism was core to the American Revolution, Latin American Wars of Independence, the Revolutions of 1830 and 1848 in Europe, some decolonial movements in Colonial Africa and Asia, and the Revolutions of 1989.